OpenAI with strict JSON Schema outputs

 Conclusion

-I hope it can serve as example for how call the completions API it without SDKs.
+In the end, I hope it can serve as example for how call the completions API it without SDKs.